huma-engineering/huma-docs/data-collection/builder/creating-app-content/index.md

 sidebar_position: 4
 title: Add articles and media
 ---
-The Huma Builder CMS is a powerful content management system designed to simplify the creation of articles, videos, and other assets.
+The Huma Studio CMS is a powerful content management system designed to simplify the creation of articles, videos, and other assets.
 This user-friendly platform enables you to add, edit, and organise content within your app, ensuring it reaches the right users at the right time.
 Follow the steps below to add a new article to your app:

 1. Select the app that you want to add content to.
 2. Access the CMS by clicking the collection icon.